gopyyn/Salad/README.md

 ## `select`
 #### select a value from dropdown
 select "\<selector>" "value"
->you can use CSS, XPATH, NAME, CLASSNAME, LINK TEXT or the display text to select an element. refer ```enter``` above to see all possible selections
+>you can use CSS, XPATH, NAME, CLASSNAME, LINK TEXT or the display text to select an element. refer ```enter``` above to see all possible selector values

 ```cucumber
 Scenario: enter user id and password